I'm in Love (Evelyn King album): History

-The album peaked at number 6 on the R&B albums chart.
-It also reached number 28 on the Billboard 200.
+The album peaked at number 6 on the R&B albums chart and number 28 on the Billboard 200.
 It produced the hit singles "I'm In Love", "If You Want My Lovin'", "Don't Hide Our Love", and "Spirit of the Dancer".
-The album was certified gold by the RIAA.
 The album was digitally remastered and reissued on CD with bonus tracks in 2011 by Big Break Records.